 5. Funky Geometric Standing Lamp with Simple Shade

-If you’re all about modern, geometrical pieces, this one’s for you.
+If you’re all about modern, geometrical pieces, this one is for you.
 It’s an interesting floor lamp that resembles a sketch of shapes and lines.
 Three thin beams rise from the circular base and are interrupted by small spheres.
 A cone lampshade extends wider than the stand itself.
 The whole thing is made of muted gray-green metal.
 This uniform low-key color keeps the lamp from looking too wacky.
 In your interior, it will be a somewhat artsy piece that doesn’t command too much attention.
 It would thrive in a kid’s room, a library, or a living room with similar mod furniture.

 6. Brass Art Deco Torchiere Tension Pole Lamp

 Send out those Gatsby theme party invites.
 This brassy beauty looks like something straight out of the Roaring Twenties.
-The vintage brass pole is different colors in places, adding to the ambience.
+The vintage brass pole is different colors in places, adding to the ambiance.
 Each lampshade, from the main torchiere to the two lower lights, has an ivory hue with an antique golden-brown patina.
 The shades also feature walnut woodgrain detailing around the bottom.
 The result is warm yet dramatic lighting.
 You can turn each light on and off individually and adjust the cone-shaped lamps.
 This floor lamp brings throwback grandeur to any room, and its light makes the space feel cozy.

 7. Slender Mid-Century Modern Arc Floor Lamp

 “Mid-century modern” is the trend on every decorator’s lips these days.
 The popular post-war design style is all about re-imagining classic materials with clean lines and seamless shapes.
 One such material, brass, is perfect for a narrow floor lamp with a contemporary curve.
 The long prism of the brass lampshade calls to mind the oblong piano lamps you often see on a desk.
 If your living room is minimalist but homey, you’ll love the effect of this lamp.
-You can use of the lamp’s angled stem to “frame” an important piece.
+You can use the lamp’s angled stem to “frame” an important piece.
 Its super-thin stand and wide base are easily portable.

 8. Dramatic Arched Floor Lamp with Pleated Lampshade